NYUAppSec/appsec_hw2/HW2_Instructions.md

 allowed to use django plugins and other libraries to fix these vulnerabilities.
 To make sure that these bugs don't come up again as the code evolves, write some test cases for django that test for these vulnerabilites.
-Then have Travis run these tests with each push.
+Then have GitHub Actions run these tests with each push.

 When you are finished with this section, please mark your part 1 submission by tagging the desired commit with the tag "part_1_complete"